claucuellar/Find-TFBS/README.md

 ```

 ### Testing
-**4. Run the test codes**
+**4. Run the tests codes**

-Run the test for both files at the same time:
+Run the tests for both files at the same time:
 ```
 pytest -v
 ```